Sub-Saharan Africa·South Africa·Updated April 29, 2026

 What scams target tourists in Johannesburg?

-The most frequently reported tourist scams in Johannesburg are Smash-and-Grab Car Attack, ATM Card Swapping and Skimming, Airport Express Scam, with 8 classified as high severity.
+The most frequently reported tourist scams in Johannesburg are Fake Airbnb and Guesthouse Listing, Smash-and-Grab Car Attack, Airport Express Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nairobi and Accra.
+Similar patterns are also documented in Nairobi and Cape Town.

 Are taxis safe in Johannesburg?